 They are in charge of making decisions that affect themselves, their employees, customers, and even their entire industry.

-Entrepreneurs have to be ready to handle emergencies or crucial decisions at any time, which can lead to work-life balance challenges.
+Entrepreneurs must be ready to handle emergencies or crucial decisions at any time, which can lead to challenges with work-life balance.

 4. Uncertain income